Off-policy evaluation for slate recommendation: Introduction

-\item The \emph{\approach} (PI) for off-policy evaluation: a general-purpose estimator for any stochastic logging policy, unbiased under \assumes.
-The number of logged samples needed for evaluation with error $\eps$ when choosing $\ell$ out of $m$ items is typically $\mathcal{O}(\ell m/\eps^2)$---an exponential gain over the $m^{\Omega(\ell)}$ complexity of other unbiased estimators.
-We provide careful distribution-dependent bounds based on the overlap between logging and target policies.
+\benums \item The \emph{\approach} (PI) for off-policy evaluation: a general-purpose estimator from the combinatorial bandit literature, adapted for off-policy evaluation.
+When ranking $\ell$ out of $m$ items under the linearity assumption, PI typically requires $\mathcal{O}(\ell m/\eps^2)$ samples to achieve error at most $\eps$---an exponential gain over the $m^{\Omega(\ell)}$ sample complexity of IPS.
+We provide distribution-dependent bounds based on the overlap between logging and target policies.

-\item Experiments on a real-world search ranking dataset: The strong performance of the PI estimator provides, to our knowledge, the first demonstration of high quality off-policy evaluation of whole-page metrics, comprehensively outperforming prior baselines (see \Fig{bing_experiment:optimized}).
+\item Experiments on real-world search ranking datasets: The strong performance of the PI estimator provides, to our knowledge, the first demonstration of high-quality off-policy evaluation of whole-page metrics, comprehensively outperforming prior baselines (see \Fig{bing_experiment:optimized}).

-\item Off-policy optimization: We provide a simple procedure for learning to rank (L2R) using the PI estimator.
-Our procedure tunes L2R models directly to online metrics by leveraging pointwise supervised L2R approaches, without requiring pointwise feedback.
+\item Off-policy optimization: We provide a simple procedure for learning to rank (L2R) using the PI estimator to impute action-level rewards for each context.
+This allows direct optimization of whole-page metrics via pointwise L2R approaches, \emph{without requiring pointwise feedback}. \eenums